-Here are the useful steps
+Here are the useful steps:

 Learn your material well before giving your briefing.
-Knowledge about your topic helps you feel comfortable, confident in the project, and manage questions from the audience.
+Knowledge about your topic helps you feel comfortable, and confident in the project, and manage questions from the audience.
 Prepare notes on critical points at briefings and keep them available for quick reference.

 Practice briefing in front of others until you are comfortable with the presentation.
 Ask trusted colleagues for their advice on how to improve the briefing.
 Test the front of a mirror or videotape to make sure that your expressions match your words and sentences.
 You make frequent eye contact with the audience and take a quick look at your briefing scripts or notes to make sure you deliver the briefing with ease and confidence.